 Only display the pseudonymised data items that are required.

-Apply the same security measures as for personal data
+Apply the same security measures as for personal data.

-Ensure that a data sharing agreement and a Data Protection impact assessment have been completed prior to sharing with a third party
+Ensure that a data sharing agreement and a Data Protection Impact Assessment have been completed prior to sharing with a third party.

 3.2 Carefully consider the feasibility of Pseudonymisation and consider factors such as: